dataplat/dbaclone/readme.md

 <br/>

+## Why use PSDatabaseClone

+* Save lots of space provisioning data to other locations
+* Spend less time provisioning databases
+* Create multiple local copies of a database from the same image
+* Make sure there tests are accurate with up-to-date data

 ## Usage scenarios

 There are multiple scenarios where you could use the module with
 * Supply developers with a local copy of the database
 * Provision non-production servers with production data
 * Implement a CI/CD pipeline with production like copies

-## Why use PSDatabaseClone

-* Save lots of space supplying data to other locations
-* Spend less time provisioning databases
-* Create multiple local copies of a database
-* Make sure there tests are accurate with up-to-date data

 ## Prerequisites